oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ### Countermeasures

-There is no way to detect such an injection attack on the OAuth protocol level, since the token is issued without any binding to the transaction or the particular user agent.
+There is no way to detect such an injection attack in pure-OAuth flows, since the token is issued without any binding to the transaction or the particular user agent.

-The recommendation is therefore to use the authorization code grant type instead of relying on response types issuing acess tokens at the authorization endpoint.
-Authorization code injection can be detected using one of the countermeasures discussed in (#code_injection).
+In OpenID Connect, the attack can be mitigated, as the authorization response additionally contains an ID Token containing the `at_hash` claim.
+The attacker therefore needs to replace both the access token as well as the ID Token in the response.
+The attacker cannot forge the ID Token, as it is signed or encrypted with authentication.
+The attacker also cannot inject a leaked ID Token matching the stolen access token, as the `nonce` claim in the leaked ID Token will (with a very high probability) contain a different value than the one expected in the authorization response.

+Note that further protection, like sender-constrained access tokens, is still required to prevent attackers from using the access token at the resource endpoint directly.

+The recommendations in (#implicit_grant_recommendation) follow from this.

 ## Cross Site Request Forgery {#csrf}